 While in Baltimore, Longo earned his undergraduate degree from Towson University, and his Juris Doctor from the University of Baltimore Law School.
 He was admitted to the Maryland Bar in 1993.

-Prior to coming to Charlottesville, Longo worked briefly as consultant in the District of Columbia for a firm that focused on law enforcement matters.
+Longo worked briefly as consultant in the District of Columbia for a firm that focused on law enforcement matters.
 During his consultancy, he oversaw an audit of the District of Columbia police department’s emergency communication center, the South Pasadena Police Department’s emergency communications center, and the Denver Police Department’s Internal Affairs function.
 He also assisted in agency audits in Belmont, Ohio, and Fort Lauderdale, Florida.

 During his tenure as the Chief of Police in Charlottesville, Longo was responsible for providing leadership over several high profile investigations that impacted the University of Virginia community: the murder of student athlete Yeardley Love, the disappearance and murder of second-year student Hannah Graham, and the investigation into allegations of sexual assault stemming from the 2014 article in the Rolling Stone magazine.